 SEO is one of the content distribution tactics that can’t be ignored.
-Luckily, you can improve your SEO scores with the help of Yoast SEO plugin.
+Luckily, you can improve your SEO scores with the help of the Yoast SEO plugin.
 The plugin takes all the SEO recommendations and gives them to you in a simple and easy-to-follow form.

 WordPress has a wonderful feature of discouraging search engines from finding your site while you’re still building and developing it.
-But often times, people forget to uncheck the box, therefore, preventing Google from discovering your site even when the site is ready.
+But oftentimes, people forget to uncheck the box, therefore, preventing Google from discovering your site even when the site is ready.

 This mistake can easily be fixed by going to Settings >> Reading and making sure the “Discourage search engines from indexing this site” box is unchecked.

 We all make mistakes.
 But in the highly connected social world, we have a great advantage – when many people make the same mistakes we can learn faster, accumulate knowledge and prevent future missteps.
 So take note of these most common WordPress mistakes and see if you made any of them.
-Then go to WordPress dashboard and try to fix them.
+Then go to the WordPress dashboard and try to fix them.
 Your users will thank you for it.

 UPQODE met client expectations.
 Their efficient workflow complemented their professional management style.
 Their transparency made the entire engagement seamless from start to finish.
 We knew them to work quickly while producing a superior product.
 There was no question in our minds who would be best to complete the work.
 UPQODE provided us with the website UX/UI, design, and development with minimal input from our team.